ens-emily/ensembl-docs/compara/EPO_pipeline.md

 # EPO pipeline

-The EPO pipeline is split into 3 parts
+The EPO pipeline is split into three parts

 1. Anchor generation